chadrem/tribe/README.md

   - Under the hood this method is expanding and contracting the thread pool to compensate for the blocked thread.
   - The most common cases of blocking code are network IO, disk IO, database queries, and the ````sleep```` function.
-  - By using the ````blocking```` method you will ensure that the thread pool will always have an available thread and thus prevent deadlock.
+  - This method will ensure that the thread pool will always have an available thread and thus prevent deadlock.
   - Note that an actor's ````wait```` method (used with futures) already calls ````blocking```` for you.
   - The ````blocking```` method is designed to work with dedicated and non-dedicated actors.
 By using this method in all of your actors you will make it easy to convert between dedicated and non-dedicated actors if you ever need to.